byte-me404/dxlAPRS-encrypted-sonde-telegram-notifier/README.md

 # dxlAPRS Encrypted Sonde Telegram Notifier
 Sometimes encrypted radiosondes are launched, mainly by the military.
 Unfortunately, these probes do not reveal their position to the public, but at least the name, frame number and relative received field strength, as well as the frequency can be determined.
 Since version 1.37b sondemod can store this information in a file.
 With this Pyhton script you can send this file autonomously via Telegram from your receiver to your phone.
+If sondemod detects a new encrypted sonde it will create a file.
+This script checks every two minutes for such a file, if a file gets found it tries to sends the file via Telegram to the user.
+After sending the file it gets deleted and the script waits for teen minutes before checking again.
 The following steps explained how to get the script running.

 ### 1. Create a Telegram Bot
 1. Open Telegram and search for the "BotFather" bot